frozzare/wp-forms/README.md

 # Forms

-Create forms in WordPress easy
+Create forms in using code in WordPress.

 ## Installation